DingXiaoH/RepLKNet-pytorch/README.md

 We have released an example for **PyTorch**.
 Please check ```setup.py``` and ```depthwise_conv2d_implicit_gemm.py``` (**a replacement of torch.nn.Conv2d**) in https://github.com/MegEngine/cutlass/tree/master/examples/19_large_depthwise_conv2d_torch_extension.

+It should work with a wide range of GPUs and PyTorch/CUDA versions.
+Our latest test used CUDA 11.3.1, cudnn 8.2.0, PyTorch 1.10.0 with A100 GPUs.

 1. Clone ```cutlass``` (https://github.com/MegEngine/cutlass), enter the directory.
 2. ```cd examples/19_large_depthwise_conv2d_torch_extension```
 3. ```./setup.py install --user```.
 If you get errors, check your ```CUDA_HOME```.